 This has become a core component of my investment strategy.

 AQR states that factor timing is hard, if not impossible to do.
 Arguing about this with Rob Arnott of Research Affiliates has become a hot topic with factor investors recently.
 I think that factors can be successfully integrated in a market regime framework and that it is a good idea to do so when following a long- only approach.

 One of Arnott´s most interesting idea is the concept of „overrebalancing“ , which can be applied to asset allocation as well as factors.
 Instead of periodically rebalancing a portfolio to a set allocation by selling the good performers and buying the bad ones, one overshoots the target allocation somewhat – this uses the powerful effect of mean- reversion and functions as a behavioral hack against performance chasing.

 3 Trend – Dynamic asset allocation models in practice.
 The concept of these models is to add downside protection to achieve less volatility and lower drawdowns.
 Even though this idea has the power to significantly enhance risk- adjusted returns, its real value lies in protecting the investor from his own behavioral mistakes – making it possible to actually earn those theoretical returns.
 Tolerable levels of drawdown are achieved by reducing portfolio exposure in bad times in the market.
 A major tool used by different practitioners is time-series momentum (aka trend-following).
 Similar models with detailed background and performance histories are provided by Meb Faber, Alpha Architects, Blue Sky Asset Management, ReSolve, Gary Antonacci and others – these are among the most useful practical papers to me, because they blend the best ideas from different investment ideologies.

 Dynamic allocation models depend on identifying different market regimes to work – the subject of part II of this article.

-- 2 additional returns through factors
+- 2 Adding returns through well-researched factors